scitran/core/swagger/README.md

 # Writing Documentation

 Please follow the [API Documentation Style Guide](STYLE_GUIDE.md) when updating documentation.
+In addition, it's worth reading [Best Practices in API Design](https://swaggerhub.com/blog/api-design/api-design-best-practices/).

 The following files and folders contain API documentation files:
 * `index.yaml` - This is the index file for the swagger documentation.
 Other files are included or referenced from this file.